This post may contain affiliate links. For more information, please see our affiliate policy.

 - 1/2 teaspoon ground thyme

-- Mix garlic powder, basil, oregano, cinnamon, pepper, parsley, rosemary, dill, marjoram, thyme, and nutmeg in a bowl.
-Add salt to taste, I like 1 teaspoon.
+- In a small bowl or jar, add basil, garlic powder, Greek oregano, black pepper, cinnamon, dill, marjoram, parsley, rosemary, nutmeg, and thyme.
+Add salt to taste (I like 1 teaspoon, or omit entirely).
 Store in an airtight container.